-Forty-seven years ago, the nation had the dream for freedom.
-Then Awami League was the party to lead the road to freedom.
+Forty-nine years ago, the nation had the dream for freedom.
+Then, Awami League was the party to lead the road to freedom.
 Now, the nation has another dream — seeing Bangladesh as a developed country by 2041.
 Once more Awami League is leading the country towards the goal.
 We are working to make life better for every citizen.

 We gained food security with record productions in fish, rice and winter vegetable in the world.

 Our government opened the horizon for 3 million people to fly abroad.
 From July 2017 to May 2018, the expatriates sent back around USD 13.57 billion in remittance.

 Our promise was ‘Digital Bangladesh’, and we are working to ensure every citizen’s access to Information Technology.

 Forty-nine years into the liberation, we set up the International Crimes Tribunal to try war criminals.
 Five of them has already been.

 We introduced first-ever national women development policy in Bangladesh.
 In terms of gender equality, the country outshined India on a global scale.

 With the promise of “electricity for all by 2021”, we have already provided access to electricity to 80 percent of the populace.

 Till 2018, 260.88 crore textbooks were distributed for free among school-goers on 1st January.
 The rate of education rose to 70%.

 BNP has been trusted twice only to be trusted never again.
 In its last tenure, Sheikh Hasina, now the prime minister came under grenade attack.
 There had been a sudden outburst of militants who made series bomb blasts in 64 districts.
 Women freedom was a far cry.